Use HeNe laser with Cornell diffraction gratings to create a diffraction pattern similar to that of a quasi-crystal (see below).

 Petri dish cloud chamber

-- Getting the alcohol cloud to form is a little bit tricky.
+- Getting alcohol cloud to form is a little bit tricky.
 Before attempting this demo in class, try it out.

 Located in L01, section C1.